By Chris Biscuiti

 3. Extend an invite to an upcoming networking or community event.

 Now that you have said hello and bestowed a warm welcome onto your new small business colleagues, the final step in solidifying your relationship with them is to make them feel like a real part of the community.
 If there is an upcoming business networking event, you can invite them along to meet other entrepreneurs in the area.
+Also, you could use modern technology such as emails to send invitations, or even introduce two people over email.
 They will appreciate the gesture and because you’ve already introduced yourself, you will be able to serve as an ambassador for that new business at the event, which will enhance that appreciation for you and also allow you to catch up with and network with other business owners as well.

 For an upcoming community happening, the same kind of approach applies since this will give you an opportunity to get out there in your community and to remind residents of your business’ presence while doing the honors of introductions.